RobBagby/dcos-primer/deploy-first-app.md

 6. You should see the app initially listed as 'Deploying' then 'Running'

 ## View the logs
-In order to see the output of our Hello Marathon, complete the following steps:
+In order to see the output of our Hello Marathon, complete the following steps:<br/>
 1. Open a browser to <http://localhost:8080/#/services/><br/>
 2. Click on the 'hello-marathon' service
 ![Create Hello Marathon](https://raw.githubusercontent.com/robbagby/dcos-primer/master/images/dcos-list-hello-marathon.jpg)